republique-et-canton-de-geneve/git-sync/README.md

 Communication with the GitLab server is performed by means of GitLab's own [java-gitlab-api](https://mvnrepository.com/artifact/org.gitlab/java-gitlab-api) library, which internally resorts to REST services.
-The application is compatible with any GitLab server, for example GitLab 11, that complies with version 4 of the GitLab API.
+The application is compatible with any GitLab server, for example GitLab 11.X or GitLab 14.X, that complies with version 4 of the GitLab API.

 The application stores the whole LDAP configuration of the groups in memory.
 For a few hundred users this has not caused any trouble so far.